rusty1s/react-pattern-library/README.md

 # helic-resources

 Run `npm start`.
-[Click](http://localhost:8080/webpack-dev-server/index.html) to see your changes live.
+Open [localhost:3000](http://localhost:3000) to see your changes live.